thewonlab/H-MAGMA/README.md

 ## H_MAGMA.sh
 * This file is XXX.
-   - magma/1.07b/bin/magma: We used MAGMA version 1.07b, downloaded from XXX
+   - magma/1.07b/bin/magma: We used MAGMA version 1.07b, downloaded from [MAGMA (https://ctg.cncr.nl/software/magma)]
    - --bfiile g1000_eur: Reference file for European population, downloaded from XXX
    - --pval disorder1_GWAS.txt: P-values from GWAS summary statistics, see below.
    - use=rsid,P: use rsid and P columns in GWAS summary statistics for SNP IDs and P-values, respectively.